• Home

 • Meanwhile place the potatoes into a large pan and cover with boiling water.
 Bring back to the boil and cook for a further 10 minutes.
 Drain the potatoes, allow them to steam dry for a couple of minutes (sitting in the colander) and then return them to the saucepan, clamp on the lid and shake until the potatoes have rough edges.

-• Remove the chicken from the oven and tip the potatoes in so they are evenly arranged around the chicken.
+• Remove the chicken from the oven and discard the foil.
+Tip the potatoes in so they are evenly arranged around the chicken.
 Squeeze the juice of the other lemon over the potatoes and put the 3 remaining lemon halves into the tray too.
 Sprinkle a little more salt and pepper and the remaining 1 teaspoon of oregano over the potatoes.
 Tuck the remaining bay leaves and the garlic cloves around the chicken.

 • Baste the potatoes and the chicken with the hot oil in the pan by tilting the pan to the side and collecting some of the oil/pan juices in a large spoon.
 Drizzle over the chicken and potatoes until all are covered.